The Open Championship

 As well as the ~£5 million prize money, the following awards are played for: The Golf Champion Trophy (commonly known as the Claret Jug) awarded for the year to the winner with his name engraved on the silver ring towards the base, Gold medal - awarded to the winner, Silver medal - awarded to the highest finishing amateur, Bronze medal - awarded to all other amateurs playing in the final round.

 The Old Course has played host to the championship on a regular basis since 1873 when it first moved from its home at original Prestwick.
-The next Open Championship will be held back in St Andrews in July 2015.
+The next Open Championship will likely be held back in St Andrews in 2020.